skip to main content

 Before you start

-• Tell your doctor if you have heart or mental health problems, low blood pressure, asthma, or an allergy to sodium metabisulfite.
+• Tell your doctor if you have low blood pressure, mental health problems, asthma, or an allergy to sodium metabisulfite.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.